tobyornottobe/consensys_final_project/README.md

 ```

 ### Testing
 The tests are covering the solidity smart contract and are located at ./test.
-The purpose of those tests is to check the proper smart contract functionality of depositing, withdrawing amounts, as well as claiming an income within a time period of 24 hours.
+The purpose of those tests is to check the proper smart contract functionality of depositing, withdrawing amounts, as well as claiming an income within a certain time period.
 To run the tests, simply run:
 ```
 truffle test
 ```
-There are 5 tests the UBI.sol contract.
+There are 5 tests for the UBI.sol contract.

 Note: ganache-cli will need to be running in order for the tests to run